shane0/buddhism/docs/mind_seal.md

 ## 8 Those who see me in form or seek me through sound are on a mistaken path; they do not see the Tathagata

-## appendix Memorial inscription of the life and epitaph of Grand Master Weichueh Zhian, 57th generation of the Linji School, founder of Chung Tai Chan Monastery

 ## unsorted

 ### dharma body